TheBeastCoding/glaucoma-dataset-metadata/README.md

 ## New Updates
-* 01/01/2026 : Adding new dataset, Hillel Yaffe Glaucoma Dataset (HYGD), https://physionet.org/content/hillel-yaffe-glaucoma-dataset/1.0.0/
+* 01/01/2026 : Adding new dataset, Hillel Yaffe Glaucoma Dataset (HYGD), https://physionet.org/content/hillel-yaffe-glaucoma-dataset/1.0.0/ and Fundus-AVSeg [https://figshare.com/articles/dataset/Fundus-AVSeg/27938034?file=54093641]
 * 08/03/24 : A new abstract is available to the public, introducing a novel approach to glaucoma detection: Assessment of Retinal Vasculature for Glaucoma Detection: A Comparative Analysis of Human Expertise and Deep Learning Algorithms.
 * 05/15/24 : The EyePACS-light-V2 code folder on Kaggle has a new PyTorch template for quick and easy glaucoma detection setup.
 This model uses the lightweight MobileNetV3 and achieved a test accuracy of 92.6%: https://www.kaggle.com/code/deathtrooper/pytorch-easy-setup-for-glaucoma-detection-92-6
 * 03/09/24 : EyePACS-light-V2 now has a 10.0 Kaggle usability score: supplemental metadata.csv file added to dataset.